-Supporting our communities has been part of how we define our company since the 1800's, when a lone bookkeeper, Charles Q. Harris, single-handedly kept our bank open to serve customers and distribute relief funds during the Yellow Fever epidemic in Memphis.
+Supporting our communities has been part of how we define our company since the 1800's, when a lone bookkeeper, Charles Q. Harris, single-handedly kept our bank open to serve clients and distribute relief funds during the Yellow Fever epidemic in Memphis.

-We renew that tradition each day by encouraging employees to invest in our communities by donating time, talent and professional expertise to nonprofit organizations.
+We renew that tradition each day by encouraging associates to invest in our communities by donating time, talent and professional expertise to nonprofit organizations.
 Our volunteer program, Here for Good, emphasizes our commitment to strengthening our communities, as we have for more than 150 years.

 To learn more about our corporate volunteer program or request to host a project, please contact CorporateCommunications@firsthorizon.com.